BoBch27/firevault_go/README.md

 }
 fmt.Println(id) // "6QVHL46WCE680ZG2Xn3X"
 ```
 - `Update` - A method which validates passed in data and updates all Firestore documents which match provided `Query`.
 By default, passed in data fields will be merged, preserving the existing document fields.
 Use Options to change this behaviour.
-If `Query` contains an `ID` clause and no documents are matched, new ones will be created for each provided ID.
+If no documents match the provided `Query` (and the `Query` doesn't contain an `ID` clause), the operation will do nothing and will not return an error.
+If the `Query` does contain an `ID` clause and no documents are found, the operation will fail with an error.
 The method uses Firestore's `BulkWriter` under the hood, meaning the operation is not atomic.
 	- *Expects*:
 		- ctx: A context.
 		- query: A `Query` instance to filter which documents to update.